rayandasoriya/100DaysOfCode/README.md

 2. The second problem is related to the XOR calculation.
 It should return the number of terms which are greater than the later number and XOR calculated value.
 Refer to Day3/Problem 2.pdf for a detailed explanation.

 ## Day 4
 Solved 1 coding problem from HackerRank using Python.
-The problems are based arrays.
+The problems are based on arrays.

 1. The problem is related to the sorting of an array to count the number of Fraudulent notifications.
 It was a challenging one.
 Refer to Day4/Problem 1.pdf for more information regarding the problem.

 ## Day 5
 Solved 2 coding problems from HackerRank using Python and C++.
-The problems are based arrays.
+The problems are based on arrays.

 1. The problem is related to Anagrams which deals with finding all the possible substrings within a string which can form an anagram.
 Refer to Day5/Problem 1.pdf for more information regarding the problem.